 Team of Specialists

-At Robinson Memorial Hospital, you can rely on a variety of specialists dedicated to your care, including medical and radiation oncologists, surgeons, pathologists and radiologists.
+At Robinson Memorial Hospital, you can rely on a variety of specialists dedicated to your care, including medical oncologists, surgeons, pathologists and radiologists.
 That team includes a core group of medical professionals dedicated solely to cancer treatment and research.
 All of Robinson Memorial Hospital's oncology nurses receive special education and training to care for cancer patients and their families.
 Many have gone the extra mile to earn national certification for oncology nursing.
 An oncology clinical nurse specialist works closely with staff and patients to provide comprehensive cancer care, education and follow-up.
 Robinson Memorial Hospital's team also includes a cancer committee whose mission is to ensure that Portage County's cancer patients receive high quality care.
 Through the committee, Robinson has affiliations with several national organizations, such as the American College of Surgeons, American Cancer Society and the National Tumor Registry, to improve cancer education, diagnosis and treatment outcomes and to provide continuing education for our staff.
 Robinson Memorial Hospital staff represents a number of regional organizations and programs, including the Northern Ohio Cancer Resource Center, Case Western Reserve University School of Medicine and the Quality Assurance Committee of the Cuyahoga County Health Care Council.